SAP/spartacus-docs/_pages/dev/context-configuration.md

 title: Context Configuration
 ---

 You can configure your application by defining `context` properties, such as base site, language, and currency.
-The values of these properties are appended to the storefront URL, and the application is configured according to these values when you load the URL.
+When you append the values of these properties to the storefront URL, the storefront is configured based on these values.

-For example, when you access `https://localhost:4200/electronics-spa/en/USD`, the application loads the `electronics-spa` base site, sets the site language to English (`en`), and sets the currency to US dollars (`USD`).
+For example, when you access `https://localhost:4200/electronics-spa/en/USD/`, the application loads the `electronics-spa` base site, sets the site language to English (`en`), and sets the currency to US dollars (`USD`).

+The `context` properties also set the default values for the language and currency drop-down lists, which you can use to change the context of the storefront dynamically.

 ## Context Properties